AWAIKEN1/Python_60_Coding_Challenge/README.md

-# 2 Month Python Coding Challenge
+# Python Coding Course

-A coding challenge putting python into real life scenarios.
-To further my ability and understanding of python.
+Greetings!

-I will be creating different apps all with python!
+I'm currently undertaking a coding course, delving into the intricacies of Python.

-Completing in my spare time while I work full time as a Junior DevOps Engineer
+This learning adventure is a hands-on exploration, where I apply Python to diverse real-world scenarios, strengthening my coding skills and deepening my comprehension of the language.
+While managing a full-time role as a Junior DevOps Engineer, I dedicate my spare time to crafting different Python applications.